e1miran/Now-Playing-Serato/docs/input/m3u.rst

 #.
 Click Save

-Now Playing will read that directory, reading the most current m3u file for the currently playing track information.
+**What's Now Playing** will read that directory, reading the most current m3u file for the currently playing track information.